 Townshend had gone through a particularly rough patch over the previous few years, beginning with the death of drummer Keith Moon in September 1978.
 On Dec.
 3, 1979, the Who were struck by another unforeseen tragedy when 11 fans were trampled and killed at a Who gig in Cincinnati.

 The guitarist's personal life was also unraveling.
 His marriage had come apart due to the stress of the Who's touring schedule, and his longstanding drinking habit had increased and grown to include cocaine and heroin, which he grew seriously addicted to.
 Townshend moved to California to clean up, and the group rebounded with two more albums, 1981's Face Dances and It's Hard in 1982.

-But the group’s new sound alienated some fans, and the struggle to find relevance in the changing music scene of the ’80s led Townshend to steer the Who into a Farewell Tour, which they undertook in 1982.
+But the Who's new sound alienated some fans, and the struggle to find relevance in the changing music scene of the '80s led Townshend to steer the band into a Farewell Tour, which they undertook in 1982.
 He intended to turn the band into a studio outfit, but after spending part of 1983 trying to write material for a contractually obligated album, the frustrated guitarist declared that he could no longer generate music appropriate for the Who.
 On Dec.
 16 he announced his decision to leave the band at a press conference, bringing the Who to an end.

 Townshend went on to work as an acquisitions editor at Faber & Faber, as well as releasing a long string of solo albums and projects.
 The Who reunited for Live Aid in 1985 and then a full-fledged reunion tour in 1989.
 The group has subsequently toured together in many different permutations.
 They even released a pair of studio albums, Endless Wire in 2006 and Who in 2019, with Townshend and singer Roger Daltrey still using the group name (bassist John Entwistle died in 2002).
 The pair continued to appear on stage as the Who, decades after their Farewell Tour.